DJCEL/OpenAI-ChatGPT-VBA-Demo/README.md

 # OpenAI-ChatGPT-VBA-Demo
-A demo to use ChatGPT in VBA (Excel)
+A demo to use ChatGPT in VBA (Excel here)

 It uses the OpenAI API SDK - https://platform.openai.com/docs/api-reference/introduction.
 You can obtain your OPENAI_API_KEY here : https://platform.openai.com/api-keys